jgulickson/FXCM-ForexConnect-COM/README.md

 3. The account must be enabled for ForexConnect API access; contact FXCM for more information.

 ## **Installation**
-1. Clone or download desired Account-Dashboard.xlsm file from this repository.
+1. Clone or download 'Account-Dashboard.xlsm' file from this repository.

-2. Launch Account-Dashboard.xlsm after completed the steps outlined in 'Requirements' section above.
+2. Open 'Account-Dashboard.xlsm' after completed the steps outlined in 'Requirements' section above.

 3. When asked, select 'Enable' macros.